 - a) Less Than Significant With Mitigation.
-Although the biological assessment determined that the project is not expected to impact species identified as a candidate, sensitive or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service, there remains some potential that the project could have an adverse impact.
-Implementation of Mitigation Measures identified herein will ensure that project impacts are less than significant. - b) Less Than Significant.
-There is negligible potential that the project could have a substantial adverse effect on riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service.
-Impacts will be less than significant. - c) No Impact.
+There is some potential that the project could have substantial adverse effects, either directly or through habitat modifications, on species identified as a candidate, sensitive or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service.
+Implementation of Mitigation Measures identified herein will ensure that project impacts are less than significant - b) Less Than Significant With Mitigation.
+There is some potential that the project could have a substantial adverse effect on riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service.
+Implementation of Mitigation Measures identified herein will ensure that project impacts are less than significant. - c) No Impact.
 This project will not have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means, because the project is not within an identified protected wetland.
 No impact will occur. - d) Less Than Significant.
-There is negligible potential that the project could interfere substantially with the movement of native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.
-Impacts are expected to be less than significant.
+There is little potential that the project could interfere substantially with the movement of native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.